georchestra/georchestra/datafeeder/README.md

 At this point, the service can run as a geOrchestra dockerized service, as part of its docker composition, or standalone for development purposes.

-With the service's REST API being defined as an [Open API 3](api.yaml)  specification, a [swagger-ui](https://swagger.io/tools/swagger-ui/)  user interface is provided when browsing to `/import` (e.g. http://localhost:8080/import/ when running standalone, https://georchestra.mydomain.org/import when running withing the docker composition - must log in first - )
+With the service's REST API being defined as an [Open API 3](api.yaml)  specification, a [swagger-ui](https://swagger.io/tools/swagger-ui/)  user interface is provided when browsing to `/import` (e.g. http://localhost:8080/import/ when running standalone, https://georchestra.mydomain.org/import when running within the docker composition - must log in first - )

 ### Georchestra environment